Home | Send Feedback | Share on Bluesky |

 main.js

-With ky this becomes a one-liner.
+With Ky, this becomes a one-liner.
 Thanks to the post() shortcut method, we can omit the method option.
-With the json option, a new option introduced by ky, we can directly pass the object, without converting it to a JSON string first. ky internally converts the object with stringify and assigns the string to the body option. ky also implicitly sets the Content-Type header to application/json.
-Lastly, we can take advantage of the exposed json() method of the Response Promise to wait on the response and the body extraction method at the same time.
+With the json option, we can directly pass the object without converting it to a JSON string first.
+Ky internally converts the object with JSON.stringify and assigns the string to the body option.
+Ky also implicitly sets the Content-Type header to application/json.
+Lastly, we can take advantage of the exposed json() method of the Response Promise to wait on the response and the body extraction method simultaneously.

 const body = await ky.post('http://localhost:8080/simple-post', { json: { value: "hello world" } }).json();